“Facilitating Makers and creatives to create by providing them with the space, the tools and the knowledge they need.”

 The second way we want to provide that new learning experience is by building an Online Platform like skillShare and Lynda.com specifically for makers.
 There are a lot of makers on free platforms like YouTube or personal blogs, which is how I learned all my woodworking skills, but a lot of them lack a certain quality standard, which in some cases, if we’re talking about construction and such, can potentially be dangerous.
 If you’re learning something, make sure you’re learning it from the right source.

-To Conclude, here are some renderings of what the entire place will look like.
+To Conclude, here is a floor plan of what the entire place will look like.
 The big, co-maker space in the middle, the machine shop in the back, the private studios on the left side of the building and the coffee shop/store in the front.
 As always, I’d love to hear your thoughts!